 If you have engaged with your stakeholders through social media during the crisis, don’t suddenly stop engaging once it’s over.
 Consistency is all important in regaining the trust of your customers and will give you the best possible chance to recover as quickly as possible.

-Nick Sharples, CEO of CrisisVu will be exploring the points raised in this blog post and many others as well in the free webinar – How to Effectively Manage a Social Media Crisis on 5th February 2013.
+Nick Sharples, CEO of CrisisVu explored the points raised in this blog post and others in the free webinar – How to Effectively Manage a Social Media Crisis.
+You may also be interested to read our piece on examples of social media crises.